 4. The MCData server responds back to MCData client 1 with a functional alias resolution response message that contains the resolved MCData ID.

-5. If the MCData server replies with a MCData functional alias resolution response message, the MCData client 1 sends a new IP connectivity point-to-point request towards the resolved MCData ID.
+5. If the MCData server replies with a MCData functional alias resolution response message, the MCData client 1 assumes the MCData IPcon point-to-point request in step 2 is rejected and sends a new MCData IPcon point-to-point request towards the resolved MCData ID.

 6. MCData server initiates the MCData IPcon point-to-point request towards the determined MCData client 2.